Why Vietnam Travel?

 Shopping tours by ‘cyclo’ (cycle taxi) can be arranged.

-Good value souvenirs: the market in Ha Long town, opposite the Heritage Halong Hotel, is the place to buy souvenirs of anywhere in Vietnam at bargain prices, especially if you haggle a little.
+Good value souvenirs: the market in Ha Long town, opposite the Heritage Halong Hotel, is the place to buy souvenirs of anywhere during your Vietnam travel at bargain prices, especially if you haggle a little.